symfony/symfony-docs/security/impersonating_user.rst

         }
     }

-Of course, this feature needs to be made available to a small group of users.
+This feature needs to be made available to a small group of users.
 By default, access is restricted to users having the ``ROLE_ALLOWED_TO_SWITCH`` role.
 The name of this role can be modified via the ``role`` setting.
 For extra security, you can also change the query parameter name via the ``parameter``